-Why Who Record/documented Information Maturity narrative for assessed score One important aspect of continual improvement is where an organisation looks beyond its existing boundaries and knowledge base to look at what 'new things are on the market'.
-These new things can include equipment, process(es), tools, etc. An organisation which does this (e.g. by the PAS 55 s 4.6 standards) will be able to demonstrate that it continually seeks to expand its knowledge of all things affecting its asset management approach and capabilities.
+Questic No. n Function Question Score Evidence-Summary Why Who Record/documented Information Maturity narrative for assessed score 115 Continual Improvement How does the organisation seek and acquire knowledge about new asset management related technology and practices, and evaluate their potential benefit to the organisation?
+3 Under the management of Unison, Centralines has access to a Technology Information Portal which is a suppository for capturing information on new technologies, products and best industry practices.
+If the new technology is deemed worth progressing with it is then subjected to a detailed new technology and product evaluation process.
+Unison has also formed strong relationships with other EDBs, both nationally and internationally, and some sharing of IP around technologies has been allowed and formalised. is where an organisation looks beyond its existing boundaries and knowledge base to look at what 'new things are on the market'.
+These new things can include equipment, process(es), tools, etc. An organisation which does this (eg, by the PAS 55 s 4.6 standards) will be able to demonstrate that it continually seeks to expand its knowledge of all things affecting its asset management approach and capabilities.
 The organisation will be able to demonstrate that it identifies any such opportunities to improve, evaluates them for suitability to its own organisation and implements them as appropriate.
 This question explores an organisation's approach to this activity.
 The top management of the organisation.
-The manager/team responsible for managing the organisation's asset management system, including its continual improvement.
+The manager/team responsible for managing the organisation's asset management system, including its continual mprovement.
 People who monitor the various items that require monitoring for 'change'.
-People that implement changes to the organisation's policy, strategy, etc. People within an organisation with responsibility for investigating, evaluating, recommending and implementing new tools and techniques, etc. Research and development projects and records, benchmarking and participation knowledge exchange professional forums.
-Evidence of correspondence relating to knowledge acquisition.
-Examples of change implementation and evaluation of new tools, and techniques linked to asset management strategy and objectives.
-The organisation actively engages internally and externally with other asset management practitioners, professional bodies and relevant conferences.
+People that mplement changes to the organisation's policy, strategy, etc. People within an organisation with responsibility for investigating, evaluating, recommending and mplementing new tools and techniques, etc. development The organisation actively engages internally and externally with other asset management practitioners, professional bodies and relevant conferences.
 Actively investigates and evaluates new practices and evolves its asset management activities using appropriate developments.